Hodapp87/contextual/README.md

 * Some optimization for the use of Cairo, e.g. if we are rendering a big scene to a raster image, then doing it in layers of N primitives may make sense to avoid building up huge scene graphs.
+* Randomness is deterministic - but contingent on recursion depth.
+This prevents one from doing a more detailed render based on the same random seed.
+Is there a way around this?

 ### Other Backends